yasinatalar/learnify/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is copyrighted and can't be used for any purpose other than reviewing at all. - see the [LICENSE](LICENSE) file for details.

 ## Support